esnthere/KG-IQA/README.md

 For test:
 1. Data Prepareation

    To ensure high speed, save images and lables of each dataset with 'mat' files.
-Only need to run once.
+Only need to run 'data_preparation_example_for_koniq.py' once for each dataset.

 2. Load pre-trained weight for test